Matthieu Bonnafous is a passionate and experienced international tennis coach with more than 23,000 hours of teaching experience.

 Based in Singapore since 2014, he has launched various programmes including weekly group classes, competency exams for kids, intensive holiday camps, friendly tournaments and a tennis initiation at the French School of Singapore.

-He holds a professional French Tennis Coach State Degree, which is recognized as the highest tennis certification in the world and has a Master Degree in Earth Sciences.
+He holds a professional French Tennis Coach State Degree, which is recognized as the highest tennis certification in the world, has a Master Degree in Earth Sciences and a valid First Aid degree

 To learn more about Matthieu’s background, his approach to tennis and about tennis pedagogy in general, read Matthieu’s interview below.